TLeonardUK/TLeonardUK.github.io/_posts/2022-06-09-reverse-engineering-dark-souls-3-networking-part-4.md

 Fortunately these ones are quite straightforward, much simpler than the the reliable udp protocol!

 # Fragmentation
-As I mentioned earlier, the maximum amount of data you can send in a UDP packet is limited to the MTU of all the network devices along the route between the sender and reciver.
+As I mentioned earlier, the maximum amount of data you can send in a UDP packet is limited to the MTU of all the network devices along the route between the sender and receiver.
 Typically the safest amount of data you can send in a UDP packet is about 1024 bytes.

 What happens if we want to send more than that?
-If we just send a packet larger than that, it will be fragmented by one or more of the network devices along the route between the sender and reciever.
-And given any of those fragments may be any size, come in any order, and may even be lost, we have no way to reassemble these fragments when we recieve them, even with our reliable udp implementation.
+If we just send a packet larger than that, it will be fragmented by one or more of the network devices along the route between the sender and receiver.
+And given any of those fragments may be any size, come in any order, and may even be lost, we have no way to reassemble these fragments when we receive them, even with our reliable udp implementation.

 So what Dark Souls 3 does instead is to pre-fragment the data and sending it in multiple packets, such that no individual packet length is over the safe limit of 1024 bytes.

-To allow us to reassemble the data a small header is included at the start of each fragment recieved.
+To allow us to reassemble the data a small header is included at the start of each fragment received.

 ```cpp
 struct fragment_header